My fiction is inspired by the science and technology I cover as a journalist.

 Warning: Not all contents are entirely based on plausible scientific principles.

-My first novel comes out from Tor Books on September 19, 2017.
+My first novel is out Tor Books!

 Here's the premise: Earth, 2144.
 Jack is an anti-patent scientist turned drug pirate, traversing the world in a submarine as a pharmaceutical Robin Hood, fabricating cheap scrips for poor people who can’t otherwise afford them.
 But her latest drug hack has left a trail of lethal overdoses as people become addicted to their work, doing repetitive tasks until they become unsafe or insane.